milanz14/milanz14/README.md

 # 💫 About Me:
 I'm Milan, a software developer from the Toronto area.
-I ❤️ JavaScript. ❤️ React and Vue.
+I ❤️ JavaScript. ❤️ React.
 Growing and learning daily.
 <br><br>
 This repository's content is hosted [here](https://www.milanz.dev/)